ibm-cloud-docs/vpc/bs_snapshots_restore.md

 1. From the Actions icon ![Actions icon](../icons/action-menu-icon.svg "Actions"), select **Create virtual server**.
    * If the group has more than one bootable snapshot, you can choose the one that you want to use for the boot volume of the new virtual server instance.
 Then, click **Configure virtual server**.
    * If only one bootable snapshot is in the consistency group, you're taken directly to the VPC provisioning page.
-1. The information about your region, profile, boot volume, and data volumes is populated in the New virtual server for VPC provisioning page.
+1. The information about your region, profile, boot volume, and data volumes are populated in the New virtual server for VPC provisioning page.

    If you change the profile selection to **Image** or **Existing volume**, the boot volume snapshot is removed.
 The data volumes section is also populated with the nonbootable snapshots from the consistency group.
 You can remove a snapshot or create another data volume.
 However, if you removed a data volume and want to add it back, you must return to the step of selecting the consistency group again.
    {: important}